Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Exact solutions

-One of the most important applications of the coordinate Bethe ansatz for a model in the continuum was put forward by Lieb and Liniger in 1963 \citep{Lieb1963GS,Lieb1963LLExcited}.
-It addresses a bosonic ensemble of $N$ particles with contact interactions in a one-dimensional system of length $L$ with periodic boundary conditions.
-Nowadays, this model is especially relevant due to its applications to the problem of interacting ultracold atoms.
-The Hamiltonian for the Lieb-Liniger model reads
+The first relevant application of the Bethe ansatz is the case of two particles with contact interactions in a homogeneous potential and periodic boundary conditions.
+The Hamiltonian for this system, which is equivalent to the $N=2$ limit of the Lieb-Liniger model, reads:

-where $\hbar=m=1$ is assumed.
-The contact interactions between pairs of particles are modelled by the delta-function term, with an interaction strength determined by the parameter $c$, which can describe repulsive ($c>0$) or attractive ($c<0$) regimes.
-It is customary to represent the interaction strength in the Lieb-Liniger model in terms of the dimensionless parameter $\gamma=c/\rho$, where $\rho=N/L$ is the particle density.
-Interestingly, in contrast to the three-dimensional case, here we see that interactions grow stronger as the density is reduced.
-More specifically, for fixed $c$ we find that $\gamma$ becomes large at low density.
-This is an important feature that needs to be kept in mind when working with one-dimensional interacting quantum systems.